 Based on my experience with Scribd over the last year, it comes out ahead for audiobooks listeners, when compared to Kindle Unlimited.

 That being said, I feel these two audiobook services complement each other very well, and for real audiobook junkies on a limited budget, this is a great mix that will let you listen to as many audiobooks as you want, and to many of the specific titles or authors you might be looking for.

 Related article: How to listen to Audiobooks with Kindle Unlimited

 Scribd vs Audible: The Audiobook Apps

 When it comes to the Scribd vs Audible audiobook apps, both have similar functions like narration speed and sleep timer.
-But the Scribd app doesn’t have a widget on Android phones which bothered me a bit.
+But the Scribd app doesn’t have a widget on Android phones which is a shame.
 I use the Audible widget quite a lot to pause and start, set a bookmark, or jump 30 seconds back.
 The Scribd app also can’t bookmark from the tray.
 So you have to open the player every time you want to set a bookmark.